-Since 2009, mark-recapture studies around the LCR (i.e., the Near Shore Ecology study from 2009 to 2011 and the JCM study from 2012 onwards) have led to a much improved understanding of the drivers of humpback chub population dynamics in the LCR aggregation, including providing data to estimate the relative importance of physical (temperature, turbidity) and biological (rainbow trout, foodbase, density dependence) factors (Dzul and others, 2016; Yackulic and others, In Review).
-In recent years, catch in more western aggregations have increased dramatically, h, however, current sampling is insufficient to determine drivers.
+Since 2009, mark-recapture studies around the LCR (i.e., the Near Shore Ecology study from 2009 to 2011 and the JCM study from 2012 onwards) have led to a much improved understanding of several drivers of humpback chub population dynamics in the LCR aggregation.
+Specifically, these studies have generateddata to estimate the relative importance of physical (temperature, turbidity) and biological (rainbow trout, foodbase, density dependence) factors (Dzul and others, 2016; Yackulic and others, In Review).
+In recent years, catches in more western aggregations have increased dramatically.
+However, current sampling is insufficient to adequately measure proposed drivers.
 Furthermore, the BiOp states a need to determine the drivers of aggregations.
-For these reasons we propose to establish a fixed site in the western Grand Canyon in which to establish JCM-type sampling (JCM-West) to determine if we can estimate vital rates and abundances (as opposed to catch statistics) with an eventual goal of determining drivers of population dynamics.
+For these reasons we propose to establish a fixed site in the western Grand Canyon in which to establish JCM-type sampling (JCM-West) to determine if we can estimate vital rates and abundances (as opposed to catch statistics) with an eventual goal of identifying and estimating the relative impacts of drivers of population dynamics.
 We will also use this work to make comparisons of capture probability between JCM and JCM-West to determine how much of the variation in capture probability is due to environmental factors (temperature, turbidity) that could be controlled to provide better indices of abundance based on aggregation-type sampling.
 Analysis of JCM data suggests that temperature alone can explain ~50% of capture probability variation and leads to the expectation that each degree increase in temperature should lead to 35% greater catch (Yackulic and others, In Review).
-Understanding variation in capture probabilities to potentially allow us to estimate abundances a various aggregations addresses another BiOp need (i.e., the need to estimate abundances at aggregations other than the LCR).
-JCM-Westwould occur as part of the same trips used for JCM because of the overlap in gear, and personnel and in order to minimize costs (the Rainbow Trout Natal Origins study and JCM were combined logistically in previous workplans).
-In 2017, we are planning a pilot study to determine the best location for JCM-West with three potential sites currently being considered (Havasu: - RM 158-167, Parashant: 198-205, and Pumpkin Spring: 210-217).
+Understanding the external factors that can variation in capture probabilities potentially will allow us to better estimate abundances at various aggregation sites.
+This improvement addresses another BiOp need, to estimate abundances at aggregations other than the LCR.
+JCM-West sampling would occur as part of the same trips used for JCM because of the overlap in gear and personnel in order to minimize costs (field trips for the Rainbow Trout Natal Origins study and JCM study were combined logistically in previous workplans).
+In 2017, we are planning a pilot study to determine the best location for JCM-West sampling with three potential sites currently being considered (Havasu: - RM 158-167, Parashant: 198-205, and Pumpkin Spring: 210-217).
 In FY 18-20, we will choose one site and visit it three times a year (April, June/July and October).

 If funding is available, handheld forward looking infrared radar (FLIR) cameras will be used to thermally image the Colorado River and identify warm springs within the mainstem that may be correlated with increased humpback chub catch rates.
 Thermal imaging cameras have been used to map groundwater inputs and temperature distributions in other Arizona streams and have been shown to be effective at identifying and mapping the extent of warm-water springs at river mile 30 within Grand Canyon.
 This relatively low-cost tool will allow identification of currently unknown warm water inputs within the Colorado River that may provide important thermal refuges for humpback chub.